-For Introduction to Anthropology spring 2013, I tweaked and revised the Introduction to Anthropology syllabus posted at the American Anthropological Association Teaching Materials Exchange.
-It’s a four-fields Introduction to Anthropology syllabus using
+For Introduction to Anthropology 2013, I tweaked and revised the Introduction to Anthropology syllabus posted at the American Anthropological Association Teaching Materials Exchange.
+It’s a four-fields Introduction to Anthropology 2013 syllabus using

-- My preferred textbook, Lavenda and Schultz’s Anthropology: What Does It Mean to Be Human?;
+- Lavenda and Schultz’s Anthropology: What Does It Mean to be Human?;

 - Ruth Gomberg-Muñoz, Labor and Legality: An Ethnography of a Mexican Immigrant Network as a short ethnography; and